codecapsules-io/codecapsules-docs/docs/tutorials/game-catalogue-with-nodejs-and-mysql.md

 The command `npm install` downloads and installs all the dependencies and packages required by the base project.
 Open the folder with [Visual Studio Code](https://code.visualstudio.com) or an editor of your choice, and browse through the files to get familiar with them.
 The `app.js` file in the project root is the main entry point for the app.

 Great, it's time to push this boilerplate project up to Git.
-We can do it with the following from the command prompt or terminal:
+We can do it with the following commands, from the command prompt or terminal:

 ```bash
 git add .